Anuolu-2020/list-util/README.md

 ## To Be Implemented

- While the current version of `list-util` supports several key flags, there are still some commands and features that are planned for future releases:
+ While the current version of `list-util` supports several key flags, there are still some commands and features that are planned.:

 - **`-R` (Recursive)**: Recursively list subdirectories in the specified directory.
 - **`-S` (Sort by size)**: Sort files and directories by their size.